-Metric Baseline Benchmark Final Projected Outcome Agency cost savings (Standar Note: Home Forward is unable osts absent the activity.
-Total cost of task FY2018: \$0 FY2024: \$0 \$0 Staff time savings (Standard Metric: CE#2) Note: Home Forward is unable to calculate anticipated costs absent the activity.
-Total time to complete the task FY2018: 0 hours FY2024: 0 hours 0 hours Displacement prevention (Standard Metric: HC#4) Note: Number of households in a unit that has completed, or will complete, RAD conversion by December 31, 2018 used as a proxy for potential displacement absent the proposed activity.
-Number of households at or below 80% AMI that would lose assistance or need to move FY2018: 903 households FY2024: 432 households 0 households
+Metric Baseline Benchmark Final Projected Outcome Agency cost savings (Standard Metric: CE#1) Note: Home Forward is unable to calculate anticipated costs absent the activity.
+Total cost of task FY2018: \$0 FY2025: \$0 \$0 • (Staff time savings (Standard Metric: CE#2) Note: Home Forward is unable to calculate anticipated costs absent the activity.
+Total time to complete the task FY2018: 0 hours FY2025: 0 hours 0 hours Displacement prevention (Standard Metric: HC#4) Note: Number of households in a unit that has completed, or will complete, RAD conversion by December 31, 2018 used as a proxy for potential displacement absent the proposed activity.
+Number of households at or below 80% AMI that would lose assistance or need to move FY2018: 903 households FY2025: 432 households 0 households